 Since I started podcasting in 2012, the technology and equipment available to anyone who wants to make a podcast or Flash Briefing has improved considerably and prices have dropped.
 You can get a good quality setup for a couple hundred bucks.
 There’s no reason you can’t have great sounding audio just like the pros.

 Clients getting started with a podcast or Flash Briefing often ask me what they should buy.
 Here’s what I recommend.
 This is perfect equipment for beginners or intermediate level.
 I made this post short and simple so you don’t have to deplete your ego wading through options and reviews.
 Just buy a few of the items below and get to recording!

 At the very minimum, you need the mic (#1).
 The pop filter (#2) is a good add-on to that. #3 is a bundle if you are starting with absolutely nothing and want a total starter kit including headphones.
 If you don’t buy the bundle (#3), I suggest 1, 2, and 4. #4 is optional but nice to have along with #1 and #2 if you don’t buy the bundle.

-If you decide to buy these, please use the links in this post to support the Beetle Moment Marketing Podcast, which I independently host and produce.
+Disclaimer: If you decide to buy anything here, please use the links in this post or the YouTube description to support the Beetle Moment Marketing Podcast, which I independently host and produce.
 These are Amazon Associate links, meaning I get a small referral fee for sending my readers to buy the items I recommend.
-That money goes toward hosting and recording costs.
-Want details?
-See my Disclosure Policy.
+Disclosure Policy.

 1. Best All-Around Value Podcasting Microphone